IFM-Première Vision Chair for “The Economics of Creative Materials for Fashion”

 The Barometre: details

-Thanks to this annual barometer, Première Vision will be able to establish an index of observation and evaluation for activity within the creative fashion industry: to measure the evolution of the high-end and creative fashion industry.
+Thanks to this annual barometer, Première Vision is able to establish an index of observation and evaluation for activity within the creative fashion industry: to measure the evolution of the high-end and creative fashion industry.
 It also creates a way for professionals to compare and position themselves with respect to this index on an annual basis.

 To create this index, IFM will contact Première Vision exhibitors in order to conduct a statistical survey.
 The first results will be revealed in September 2016, and published to coincide with that edition of Première Vision Paris.